 Dogs are an example of an altricial species (as are cats and humans).
 Their senses are not fully developed at birth, and they can’t move about their environment right away, so their impressionable periods work a little differently.
 Dr. Valli explains:

 “Dogs don’t imprint in the same way that precocial species do.
 However, they do have sensitive periods in which their brains are primed to learn about the individuals around them.
-Typically this occurs between 3-12 weeks of age.
+Typically this occurs between three to 12 weeks of age.
 During the early part of this period, they form their intra-dog relationships and learn about their immediate environment.
 They also learn dog-to-dog social skills such as bite inhibition and canine social signaling.
-Then, from weeks 7-12, they are primed to learn about the larger world, including people and how to interact with them.”
+Then, from weeks seven to 12, they are primed to learn about the larger world, including people and how to interact with them.”

 It’s the latter part of this phase when you are most likely to make an everlasting impression on your pup.
 It may also be when your dog starts to view one person as their primary caretaker and all-around BFF.
 So in a more general (but less scientific) sense, this is when a dog can “imprint” on a person and start to pick up cues from them.